18F/development-guide/README.md

 - Turn on daily upstream updates (currently have to manually trigger merge in downstream repo under Actions tab in GitHub)
 - Configure CircleCI or GitHub Action to run html-proofer (and externalize list of URLs to ignore)
 - Enforce use of prettier on Markdown
-- Incorporate Edit link into footer/anchor or another appropriate spot
 - Survey existing guides and incorporate additional plug-ins into supported baseline of template.

 ## Development